prashantrrai/Bitly/README.md

 ## Introduction

-Welcome to Bitly Clone, a link shortening website built using Node.js, Express.js, and MongoDB.
+Welcome to Bitly, a link shortening website built using Node.js, Express.js, and MongoDB.
 This project allows users to shorten long URLs into more manageable and shareable links.
-Whether you want to share a link on social media, in an email, or in a text message, Bitly Clone makes it easy.
+Whether you want to share a link on social media, in an email, or in a text message, Bitly makes it easy.

 ## Features